 Who we are

-Membership of each Committee is by joint appointment of the Commonwealth and State Ministers for Regional
+Membership of each Committee is approved by the Commonwealth Minister for Regional Development.

 What we do

 Our roles and responsibilities are in the following areas:

 In working for the development of the region, our Committee consults, collaborates and (from time to time) enters

 more formal partnerships with local government, agencies of the Commonwealth and New South Wales

 governments, industry, business, educational/training organisations, the community sector and individuals.

 PUBLIC CONSULTATION AND ENGAGEMENT

 Please check our website or contact our office for the latest details on our public consultation and engagement